Qatar Stock Exchange successfully launches new electronic trading system

 This achievement represents a significant leap forward in developing the Qatar Stock Exchange by establishing the foundations to achieve international recognition in accordance with the best practices and global standards.
 The launch of the new advanced trading platform aligns with the strategic vision of the State of Qatar, which aims to develop the Qatari financial market and achieve investment diversification.

-H.E Sheikh Mohammed bin Hamad bin Qassim Al Thani emphasized that the newly launched trading system plays a vital role in boosting market confidence and elevating the performance of available investment services and products, thereby attracting a diverse base of investors and in
+Mr. Al-Emadi also expressed his welcome to the successful launch of the new trading system in collaboration with partners.
+He stated that it plays a vital role in enhancing market confidence, elevating the performance of available investment services and products, and improving the level of trading surveillance, which helps attract a diverse investor base and provides a trading platform capable of accommodating new investment instruments, including derivatives markets.
+He added that both issuers and investors will benefit from the speed, efficiency, and accuracy of the technologies employed in the new trading platform.

 The Qatar Stock Exchange is working towards enhancing its liquidity by strengthening the maturity and development of our financial markets, thereby supporting Qatar's strategy to diversify the national economy.
-This includes providing market participants and investors with a wide range of investment opportunities, enabling them to access new and diverse financial instruments to manage risks and capitalize on market movements, H.E Sheikh Mohammed bin Hamad bin Qassim Al Thani added.
+This includes providing market participants and investors with a wide range of investment opportunities, enabling them to access new and diverse financial instruments to manage risks and capitalize on market movements, Mr. Al-Emadi added.

-Mr. Abdulaziz Nasser Al-Emadi, Acting CEO of Qatar Stock Exchange, welcomed the launch of the new trading system, and described it as a significant and pivotal step towards enhancing market confidence and improving the performance of services available to investors and issuers.
-He said that the new trading platform is capable of accommodating new investment instruments, including derivatives markets, and will enhance the speed, efficiency, and accuracy of the services provided to both investors and issues.

 John Walker-Robertson, Global Head of Cross-Asset & Market Infrastructure, London Stock Exchange Group, said: "We are proud to collaborate with the Qatar Stock Exchange to successfully implement our state-of-the-art and innovative trading infrastructure.
 The new infrastructure leverages industry-standard FIX messaging and offers a wide range of features aligned to global best practices and standards.”